-From researching cell cytotoxicity in a molecular biology lab to having technical discussions with electrical engineers, Career Training USA interns and trainees are completing amazing programs in STEM (that’s science, technology, engineering and mathematics)!
+From researching cell cytotoxicity in a molecular biology lab to having technical discussions with electrical engineers, Career Training USA interns and trainees complete amazing STEM programs (that’s science, technology, engineering, and mathematics)!

 InterExchange is a proud partner of the BridgeUSA Early Career STEM Research Initiative, and these programs strengthen international connections and contribute to the flow of ideas across continents.
 We recently caught up with some of our female participants to see how their time in the U.S. helped further their careers in these traditionally male-dominated fields.